weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ## What You Will Build

 Amazon container service or ECS is a scalable container management service that allows you to manage Docker Containers on a cluster of EC2 instances.
-Weave provides a software network between containers and amongst clusters regardless of the host, providing a way for you to communicate and manage containers with familiar tools.
+Weave provides a software network between containers and amongst clusters regardless of the host, providing a way for you to manage containers using familiar tools.
 With Weave you focus on developing your application, rather than your infrastructure.

 In this example you will use Weave for service discovery and load balancing between [containers that have been deployed to Amazon Elastic Cloud (EC2) instances using Amazon Container Service or ECS](http://aws.amazon.com/ecs/).